 Liver Cancer (Primary)

-The liver does many important jobs.
-These include:
+The liver has many important jobs, including:

 - producing bile to help dissolve fat so it can be easily digested

-- making proteins to help blood clot and to balance fluid in the body.
+- making proteins to help blood clot and to balance fluid in the body

 This information is reviewed by